 Taking inspiration from his disabled father, Knauf churned out a feature-length script called Carnivale and was met with near unanimous rejection.
 Knauf shelved it for almost a decade.

 Tired of working in insurance, Knauf self-published Carnivale on his website and this time as a potential television pilot.
 The script got the attention of HBO, and turned into one of the cable channel’s most ambitious and expensive shows (this was pre Game of Thrones).

 While Carnivale only lasted two seasons, the show launched Knauf’s career in entertainment.

 3. John Dies at the End – David Wong (Jason Pargin)

 If Stephen King wrote Hitchhiker’s Guide to the Galaxy, you would get something similar to John Dies at the End.

-While the movie was met with mixed reception and low box office returns, David Wong has continued to write and release novels revolving around the characters from John Dies, as well as his SciFi book Futuristic Violence and Fancy Suits.
+David Wong has continued to write and release novels revolving around the characters from John Dies, as well as his SciFi book Futuristic Violence and Fancy Suits.

 It’s encouraging to remember that self-publishing success is not exclusive to the internet age.
 In ye olde year of 1900, Beatrix Potter tried to submit The Tale of Peter Rabbit to numerous publishers and they all turned her down.

 They thought Potter’s black and white illustrations were too old fashioned,and didn’t like her style in general.
 Potter self-published 250 copies of the book, one of which reached her friend and poet Hardwick Rawnsley.
 Rawnsley forwarded the manuscript to publishing house Frederick Warne & Co.